nikku/wuffle/docs/TROUBLESHOOTING.md

 ### The board fails to start with `no column mapped to state <Y> or called <Y>`

-The board requires some special columsn to exist by name or to be assigned to an issue state.
+The board requires some special columns to exist by name or to be assigned to an issue state.
 [Read more about it](https://github.com/nikku/wuffle/blob/master/docs/SETUP.md#mapping-special-columns) and ensure you configure your board accordingly.

 ---